-During the first year, students participate in courses that build a strong foundation upon which to add the specialization developed later in laboratory research.
-The first-year courses include 701, 705, 707, 721, 731, and 732.
-Additionally, first-year students participate in laboratory rotations designed to facilitate selection of a thesis adviser.
-During the second year, students begin research in their thesis laboratory and take specialty courses relevant to the area of research conducted in that laboratory.
-Second-year courses include 741, 742, which are advanced seminar-style courses.
-Thesis research is performed under the supervision of a program faculty member and is tailored to meet the interests of the individual student.
+During the second year, students begin research in their dissertation laboratory and take specialty courses relevant to the area of research conducted in that laboratory.
+Second-year courses include the advanced seminar-style courses, 741 and 742.
+Dissertation research is performed under the supervision of a program faculty member and is tailored to meet the interests and training objectives of the individual student.

+MCB 741.
+Computational Biology.
+(2) An introduction to the use of software and resources available for analysis of genes and proteins.
+Students will learn how to use practical tools to analyze protein and gene sequences through a combination of lectures and completion of hands-on problem sets.

+MCB 742.
+Molecular Genetics and Genomics of Human Disease.
+(2) Introduces students to applications of molecular genetic and genomic methods for the identification and functional characterization of genes contributing to human disease.
+In addition, complementary lectures address the application of cell and animal model systems and methods which provide functional insights into the mechanism of action of genes that contribute to disease.

+The following advanced course in MOGN are offered:

-- 701, 702.
+701, 702.
 Research in Molecular Genetics.
-(1-9) Research investigations in molecular genetics are conducted in the laboratories of program members studying a wide range of disciplines. - 702.
-Fundamentals of Virology.
-(4) See Microbiology and Immunology. - 705.
-Biochemistry I. (4) See Biochemistry and Molecular Biology. - 707.
-Biochemical Techniques.
-(2) See Biochemistry. - 710.
-Scientific Writing.
+(1-9) Research investigations in molecular genetics are conducted in the laboratories of program members studying a wide range of disciplines.

+710. Scientific Writing.
 (1) Designed to provide training in the preparation of scientific papers for publication, preparation of research proposals, and discussions of ethical conduct of scientific research.
+P-POI

-P-POI. - 719, 720.
+719, 720.
 Special Topics in Stem Cell Biology.
 (2) Utilizes directed readings and student presentations of primary literature to introduce students to the field of stem cell biology.
-Content focuses primarily on human stem cell properties, including pluripotency and its maintenance, the role of chromatin remodeling in fate determination and lineage restriction, self-renewal and differentiation, and the genetic

-- conversion of somatic cells into pluripotent stem cells.
+Content focuses primarily on human stem cell properties, including pluripotency and its maintenance, the role of chromatin remodeling in fate determination and lineage restriction, self-renewal and differentiation, and the genetic conversion of somatic cells into pluripotent stem cells.
 The field is expanding rapidly and course content will be modified as needed to incorporate new findings and applications in stem cell biology and translational medicine.
 A background in the form of undergraduate or graduate courses in and/or developmental biology is strongly recommended.
-Also listed as CABI 719,720 and MMTS 719, 720.
-P-POI. - 721.
-Computational Analysis in Molecular Biology.
-(2) An introduction to the use of computers in analysis of gene sequences and molecular modeling.
-Students learn to use a variety of computer software important to research in molecular biology, with emphasis on use of the Wisconsin Sequence Analysis Package.
-Lecture and lab. - 726.
-Genetic Epidemiology.
+Also listed as MMTS 719, 720.
+P-POI.

+726. Genetic Epidemiology.
 (2) Presents fundamental concepts and methods in genetic epidemiology.
 Introduces various genetic epidemiology study designs in related and unrelated individuals and covers basic analysis, inferences, plus their strengths and limitations.
 Lecture and lab.
-P-MOGN 731, CPTS 720; CPTS 730, or POI. - 731.
-Molecular Biology I. (3) Lecture course that surveys the fundamentals of molecular biology.
-Topics include nucleic acid structure, DNA replication and repair, transcription and translational control, microbial and human genetics.
-Emphasis is on the use of molecular approaches to research in these areas. - 732.
-Molecular Cell Biology.
-(3) Detailed lectures surveying cellular processes including protein and RNA trafficking, cytoskeletal structure and function, macromolecular turnover, solute transport, signaling pathways, cell stress and death pathways, cell proliferation and transformation, stem cell biology, and tissue engineering.
-Lectures also cover modern techniques for cell imaging and analyses.
-Also listed as BICM 732, MICR 732, and PATH 732 - 734.
-Human Molecular Genetics.
+P-MCB 701, CPTS 720; CPTS 730, or POI.

+734. Human Molecular Genetics.
 (2) A combined lecture/seminar course providing an overview of current theoretical and technical approaches for locating, identifying, and cloning human genes using molecular genetic methods.
 Emphasis is on the search for genes that contribute to simple single-gene disorders and common complex diseases.
 Topics include genetic mapping and association studies, chromosome structure at the molecular level, identification of coding sequences and disease susceptibility genes, and functional analysis of gene products.
+P-MCB 701 or POI.

-P-MOGN, BICM, MICR 731, or POI. - 741, 742.
+741, 742.
 Tutorials in Molecular Biology.
 (2, 2) Seminar course that focuses on new and important aspects of research in molecular and cellular biology with an emphasis on the current literature.
 Each semester the course explores specific themes chosen by a committee of faculty and students.
-Students select topics for presentation and lead discussions with faculty and graduate students. - 751.
-Medical Genetics.
+Students select topics for presentation and lead discussions with faculty and graduate students.

+751. Medical Genetics.
 (3) Introduction to the principles and clinical evaluation of human genetic diseases.
 Covers modes of inheritance, etiology, characteristics, epidemiology, pathogenesis and clinical features of a wide variety of medical genetic disorders.
 Procedures for diagnostic confirmation (cytogenetic, molecular, biochemical), considerations in management and aspects of genetic counseling is presented.